liferay/liferay-docs/develop/tutorials/articles/115-mobile/03-mobile-sdk/11-building-mobile-sdks.markdown

 ### Packaging Your Mobile SDK for Android [](id=packaging-your-mobile-sdk-for-android)

-To package your Mobile SDK in a JAR file for Android, run the following command from your module's folder:
+To package your Mobile SDK in a JAR file for use in an Android project, run the following command from your module's folder:

     ../../gradlew jar